 - Be patient with your recovery.
 You will need to fully recover before starting strenuous activity again, if it all.
 Always ask your physical therapist or orthopedic specialist if you are planning to return to pre-injury activities or change your routine before you are completed with your care plan.

-Arthroscopic surgery is an option for conditions like inflammation, torn cartilage or ligaments, damaged tendons in the shoulder, and bone spurs.
+Orthopedic specialists use arthoscopic surgery to treat conditions like inflammation, torn cartilage or ligaments, damaged tendons in the shoulder, and bone spurs.
 If you are experiencing pain, limited mobility, or weakness within your joints, arthroscopic surgery may be an option.

 Elite Sports Medicine + Orthopedics was founded by one of the pioneers of arthroscopic surgery, Dr. Burton Elrod.
 Dr. Elrod is a member of the International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine, and has contributed to many publications on the topic.

-For more information about Dr. Burton Elrod, click here.
+For more information about Dr. Burton Elrod, widley known as one of the best orthopedic specialists in Nashville, TN and Franklin, TN click here.

-To learn more about Elite’s services, click here.
+To learn more about Elite Sports Medicine's orthopedic surgeons near you, click here.